Skip to main content

 Airtightness

-The FHS notional dwelling assumes an airtightness of 3 m³/(h·m²) at 50 Pa, tightened from the Part L 2021 notional value of 5 m³/(h·m²).
+The FHS notional dwelling assumes an airtightness of 4 m³/(h·m²) at 50 Pa, tightened from the Part L 2021 notional value of 5 m³/(h·m²).
 The backstop (limiting) value remains 8 m³/(h·m²).
-With typical new builds currently achieving 4–6 m³/(h·m²), the FHS notional target demands a step change in construction quality.
+With typical new builds currently achieving 4–6 m³/(h·m²), the notional value sits at the better end of current practice, and any dwelling testing worse than 4 must make the shortfall up elsewhere in the calculation.

 • Continuous air barriers designed and detailed from the outset, not applied retrospectively